jfiume/DanceFlix/README.md

 ## Features

 - User accounts with secure authentication
+  - full backend and frontend secure user authentication
 - Video streaming with controls and no interruption
+  - full video streaming from YouTube
 - User can favorite their preferred videos
+  -favorites appear on the Favorites Page
 - User can search for a video by title.
+  - search is responsive, loading only the videos that match instantly
+- User can view their most viewed videos
+  - Most Viewed page, with the videos sorted by view count

 ## Project Design